mulle-sde/mulle-sde/README.md

 **mulle-sde**

 * provides a form of package management with [mulle-sourcetree](//github.com/mulle-sde/mulle-sourcetree)
-* can build your project with [mulle-craft](//github.com/mulle-sde/mulle-craft) or some other buildtool
+* build your project and its dependencies with [mulle-craft](//github.com/mulle-sde/mulle-craft)
 * monitors filesystem changes via [mulle-monitor](//github.com/mulle-sde/mulle-monitor) and updates your project files
-* tests your project with [mulle-test](//github.com/mulle-sde/mulle-test) or some other testtool
-* creates projects and template files using mulle-sde extensions
-* can support various languages and buildtools using mulle-sde extensions
-* can switch or upgrade extensions
+* is language and buildtool agnostic. projects are configured using *extensions*, that provide language and buildtool bindings
-* projects are easily upgradable
+* projects are upgradable to newer *extension* versions at any time

 ![](dox/mulle-sde-overview.png)

 Executable      | Description